Koopman Model Dimension Reduction via Variational Bayesian Inference and Graph Search: Results

 \section{Results}

 We compare the results of various Koopman EDMD identification methods with full sized and reduced dictionaries across a representative spectrum of systems to demonstrate the performance gain of our method on existing approaches when used as an aiding module.
 To keep the discussion structured, we elaborate on each system and the respective implementation details in the related subsections.
-For all methods, we demonstrate the results of ordinary least squares solutions as given in \cite{edmd}, sequential thresholded least squares \cite{brunton2016discovering} solutions, Sparse Bayesian Learning (SBL) solutions \cite{biz} and finally the performance of the model identified with the proposed model.
-Although we propose our algorithm as a model selection framework, it also provides a Koopman model similarly to the other methods.
-Therefore, we also provide the results of the proposed Koopman model with the full and reduced dictionaries as well.
-In our presentations, we use the labels I, II, III, IV for the pseudoinverse as proposed in \cite{edmd}, sequential thresholded least squares \cite{brunton2016discovering}, SBL \cite{biz} and the proposed method, respectively.
+For all methods, we demonstrate the results of ordinary least squares solutions as given in \cite{edmd}, sequential thresholded least squares \cite{brunton2016discovering} solutions, Sparse Bayesian Learning (SBL) solutions \cite{biz} and finally the performance of the model identified with the proposed model. \begin{revision} The prior values of parameters used in the VB inference are presented in \ref{sec:apB}. \end{revision}

+\begin{revision} We present our algorithm as a dictionary reduction framework to be used in conjunction with various identification methods rather than a standalone identification scheme. \end{revision} Here, our discussion is on the evaluation of the dictionary and if possible reductions exist. \begin{revision} Still, the results of the reduced models identified with IV are given for completeness. \end{revision} \begin{revision} We do not change the prior parameters when identifying the reduced models with the proposed VB inference steps unless otherwise stated. \end{revision} In our presentations, we use the labels I, II, III, IV for the pseudoinverse as proposed in \cite{edmd}, sequential thresholded least squares \cite{brunton2016discovering}, SBL \cite{biz} and the proposed method, respectively.
 For method II, we set the threshold parameter $\lambda = 0.05$ for the first system, $\lambda = 0.005$ for the second system and $\lambda = 0.015$ for the last system.
-The first two systems investigated here are subject to artificially added measurement noise, the specifications of which are given in the respective sections.
-The same level of noise is added to all the measured states independently.
-This artificial measurement noise helps to examine our method's robustness against data corruption by evaluating the performance in changing signal to noise ratio (SNR) levels.
-For these two systems, we consider $25$ Monte Carlo (MC) runs for each noise level and display the mean of the MC runs with solid lines.
-The shaded areas represent to the $95\%$ confidence interval for the corresponding color.
-The last experiment includes real data, already corrupt with measurement noise and process noise.
-Therefore, we do not add artificial noise and neither do we undertake a statistical study.
-Our performance metric is the one step prediction normalized mean squared error (NMSE) given by: